Core-periphery structure in networks: a statistical exposition: Open Problems

-where $\delta_{xy}$ is the Kronecker delta taking value $1$ if $x=y$ and 0 otherwise, $\bc_i$ is the group of node $i$ and $C_i$ is some measure of ``coreness" for node $i$.
-Thus, the $\delta_{\bc_i,\bc_j}$ accounts for the community structure and the $C_i+C_j-C_iC_j$ accounts for the CP structure. \cite{yang2018structural} find Twitter networks composed of multiple communities with CP structure within each community.
-Lastly, \cite{Kojaku2018}, argue that a third block (like a community) is needed for CP structure.
-These works present a nice starting point but certainly more study is necessary.
+where $\delta_{xy}$ is the Kronecker delta taking value $1$ if $x=y$ and 0 otherwise, $c_i$ is the group of node $i$ and $C_i$ is some measure of ``coreness" for node $i$.
+Thus, the $\delta_{c_i,c_j}$ accounts for the community structure and $C_i+C_j-C_iC_j$ accounts for the CP structure.
+In \cite{yang2018structural} the authors found that Twitter networks are composed of multiple communities with a CP structure within each community.
+Lastly, in \cite{Kojaku2018}, the authors argue that a third block (like a community) is needed for a CP structure.\\